stratosphere/stratosphere.github.io/quickstart/example.markdown

 Use the <a href="{{site.baseurl}}/quickstart/example-data/plotPoints.py">Python Script</a> again to visualize the result

 {% highlight bash %}
-python2.7 plotPoints.py result result/points result
+python2.7 plotPoints.py result result result-pdf
 {% endhighlight %}

 The following three pictures show the results for the sample input above.
 Play around with the parameters (number of iterations, number of clusters) to see how they affect the result.